stormasm/spanish/verbs/irregular/fui.md

+- ir - fui a la tienda ayer - I went to the store yesterday
+- ser - fui cocinero durante 10 años - I was a cook for 10 years

 #### google: spanish examples of the verb fui with ser

 In Spanish, fui is the first-person singular preterite (past tense) conjugation for both *ser* (to be) and *ir* (to go), meaning it can mean "I was" or "I went" depending on context.
 When using *fui* with *ser*, it often describes a profession, identity, or characteristic completed in the past. \[[1](https://www.youtube.com/watch?v=f29kQThccEw), [2](https://www.youtube.com/shorts/oYwKpj3QqZg)\]